DevOpsPlayground/Hands-on-with-Hashicorps-Vault/README.md

 ### 2.4 - Summary - Secret as environment variables

-## 3 - Have Vault store the VAULT_ADDR, Share it with Envconsul
+## 3 - Write Database information in VAULT

 It is understandable to try to avoid storing secret or application specific variable at the environment level.

 Envconsul is another HashiCorp tool made specifically for this purpose.
 It allows vault secret to be injected in a sub-shell running the application.

-### 3.1 - Write VAULT_ADDR as a secret
+### 3.1 - Store the Database credentials in Vault

-In this case, EnvConsul will work with secrets, so we need to store our VAULT_ADDR into Vault.
+The database needed by the application requires 4 values :
+1. host = localhost
+2. user = root
+3. password = root
+4. db=playground

+Let's go ahead and write those key/value pairs under secret/database
-`vault write secret/VAULT ADDR=http://localhost:8200`
+`vault write secret/database host=localhost user=root password=root db=playground`

-Confirm the secret has been written by reading it.
+Confirm the writing has been successful by reading them.

 ### 3.2 - Call EnvConsul to inject it into the sub-shell